RSS

 2. Add water as needed to keep the mixture circulating through the blender.

-Posted by on October 13, 2011 in Desserts
+Posted October 13, 2011 by belizecuisine in Desserts

-Soursop pops
+Soursop pops Leave a comment

 A Soursop is a delicious fruit grown in Belize and other Central American countries.
 It has a green leathery skin that is prickly.
 You don’t eat the skin but you can eat the white creamy insides.
 Use it to make any desserts like ice-cream, pops or ice bars or you can eat it by itself.
 You can find it online or Whole foods or Caribbean markets in the US.
 Here’s a simple dessert recipe using Soursop.